Codex CLI vs Codex Cloud: Picking The Right Surface

 End-of-lesson check

-What is the core idea behind "Codex CLI vs Codex Cloud: Picking The Right Surface"?
+What is the main idea of "Codex CLI vs Codex Cloud: Picking The Right Surface"?

 The CLI and the cloud are the two surfaces you will use most.
 They have different strengths, different costs, and different failure modes.